segmentio/segment-docs/src/connections/sources/catalog/libraries/website/javascript/quickstart.md

 ### Step 2a: Add the Segment Snippet

 > info ""
-> You can always find the latest version of the Segment snippet in the Source Overview tab of your AJS source.
+> You can find the latest version of the Segment snippet in the **Overview** tab of your Javascript source.

 To add the Segment snippet to your app: